Wajeed Ali Miazi: Club career

 In 1939, Miazi began playing for Dhaka Wanderers Club in the Second Division, and in the same year the club would gain promotion to the First Division as league champions.
-Aside from the domestic league, Miazi also represented the Wanderers in the Ronald Shield, and was part of the team which reached the tournament semi-finals in 1944.
+Aside from the domestic league, Miazi also represented the Wanderers in the Ronaldshay Shield, and was part of the team which reached the tournament semi-finals in 1944.
 In the same year, he represented Victoria SC as a guest player in the IFA Shield in West Bengal and attracted interest from many Calcutta-based clubs.

 In 1945, Miazi joined Kolkata Mohammedan and spent two years in West Bengal prior to the partition of India, following which he returned to Dhaka Wanderers.
-He led the Wanderers as captain from 1947 to 1948, guiding the club to a league runner-up finish and a shared championship in the Ronalds Shield in 1948.
-Apart from a two year break from 1952 to 1953, Miazi represented Wanderers until 1963, during which he won the First Division six times and also represented the club in the IFA Shield in both 1954 and 1955.
+He led the Wanderers as captain from 1947 to 1948.
+Apart from a two-year break from 1952 to 1953, Miazi represented Wanderers until 1963, during which he won the First Division six times and also represented the club in the IFA Shield in both 1954 and 1955.

-Aside from club football, Miazi also represented East Bengal Governor XI against the West Bengal Governor XI in an Inter-Dominion exhibition match on 19 September 1949, during which his team lost 1–4.
+Aside from club football, Miazi also represented East Bengal Governor XI against the West Bengal Governor XI in an Inter-Dominion exhibition match held in Dhaka on 19 September 1949, during which his team lost 1–4.
 The Indian team included majority of the players that represented India in the 1948 Summer Olympics in Great Britain, notable among them were Talimeren Ao and Sheoo Mewalal, the latter scoring a brace past Miazi.
 In the second exhibition match, held a day later, Miazi was replaced by Khan Mozlish, as his team lost 0–1.
 Miazi represented the East Pakistan football team from 1951 to 1956 and served as captain in the 1956 National Football Championship.

 International career

-Initially called-up to the Pakistan national team in 1955, Miazi withdrew due to an injury.
+Initially called up to the Pakistan national team in 1955, Miazi withdrew due to an injury.
 From August to September 1956, Pakistan toured Ceylon, Singapore and China.
-Prior to the team's visit to Singapore, first-choice goalkeeper, Fazlur Rahman sustained an injury which ruled him out of the tour, leading the PFF to call up Miazi as a back-up goalkeeper.
+Prior to the team's visit to Singapore, first-choice goalkeeper, Fazalur Rehman sustained an injury which ruled him out of the tour, leading the PFF to call up Miazi as a back-up goalkeeper.
 During their tour of China, Miazi featured for Pakistan in a 2–2 against Shanghai XI on 24 September 1956.